icculus/manymouse/README.md

 Please see the file LICENSE.txt in the source's root directory.

-This library was written by Ryan C. Gordon <icculus@icculus.org>.
+This library was written by Ryan C. Gordon: icculus@icculus.org

 --ryan.